mexprdct/stock-analysis/README.md

 Challenge 2 Resources/Screenshot Timer.png

 ## Summary
 While refactoring may seem to make things easier, for me there were a lot of issues in debugging my codes.
 The code worked for me in the original form.
-I spent hours trying to figure out the bugs and google wasn’t always helpful.
-The majority of the codes didn’t make sense as I had to add “End If” where other peers did not have to.
+I spent hours trying to figure out the bugs, and was able to solve all but one (above).
+I could not find any solution.
 In refactoring you still have to plan out your code and think about what each steps means.
 It was a cleaner and easier way of coding compared to the original code we used.